sinhajiya/graphglow/README.md

-Misc folder: XGAT-Color
+Misc folder: XFlow-GAT

-XGAT-Color was the first architecture we experimented with.
+ XFlow-GAT was the first architecture we experimented with.
 The model followed a multi-stage pipeline:

 node features → graph message passing → updated node features → rasterization → U-Net → image.